nocentino/MetricsML/README.md

 The code in this repository is designed to help you get started on your Machine Learning (ML) journey.
 Here you will find educational code and resources that demonstrate how to collect, visualize, and analyze SQL Server performance metrics using ML techniques.
 By exploring the scripts and tools provided in MetricsML, users can gain hands-on experience in applying ML algorithms to identify performance bottlenecks, predict future trends, and enhance database optimization strategies.
 MetricsML serves as a practical learning platform for anyone interested in integrating ML with SQL Server performance monitoring.
 The examples in this repository can easily be extended to include workloads outside of SQL Server.

+>This is an example application intended for instructional purposes only to help you the learner get started using machine learning techniques on data.

 ## Session Abstract